Skip to main content

-Help create opportunities for Black students to attend and thrive in a university environment.
+Help provide opportunities for Black students to thrive in a university environment and celebrate the contributions of Black Concordians on campus.

 Reduce barriers to higher education